M3GAN: Marketing

 The teaser poster for the film was unveiled at the 2022 CinemaCon.
 The first trailer was released on October 11, 2022, set to Taylor Swift's "It's Nice to Have a Friend".
-After its premiere, a clip of M3GAN dancing gained widespread attention on social media platforms like TikTok.
+After its premiere, a scene of M3GAN dancing became an Internet meme and gained widespread attention on social media platforms like TikTok (under the hashtag #M3gandance).
 The viral moment helped to build buzz for the film's release.
 The second and final trailer was released on December 7, 2022, set to Bella Poarch's "Dolls".
 In the final film, M3GAN dances to "Walk the Night" by Skatt Brothers.
 On January 8, 2023, Williams revealed that she and the marketing team at Universal had debated whether to include the scene in the trailer or save it for when audiences saw the film in theaters.
 She told The Hollywood Reporter, "When we saw the first cut of the trailer, we were all hemming and hawing about whether or not to let the dance be out in the trailer or try to keep it as a surprise in the movie ...
 And boy, the forces of marketing at Universal were right to keep it in the trailer, because it just helped, honestly."

 Home media

 M3GAN premiered on the streaming service Peacock on February 24, 2023.
-The DVD and Blu-ray is expected be released on March 21, 2023, with all formats receiving an unrated version.
+The DVD and Blu-ray were released on March 21, 2023, with all formats receiving an unrated version.